 Birth Center Birth

-We are proud to offer our clients the option to birth at the beautiful Edmond Birth Center.
-You can set up a free tour and get more information by calling 1-405-286-4069.
+We are proud to offer our clients the option to birth at the beautiful Oklahoma City Birth Center, intentionally located less than 2 miles from a major hospital should the need for transfer arise.
+You can set up a free tour and get more information by visiting their website.

 Birth Center Birth FAQ

 A birthing center is a place for ‘low risk’ women seeking a natural childbirth with a nationally certified midwife.